amloewi/stop_trump/README.md

  whose emails are public).
 Journalists, surprise surprise, get written to much less, and are much more likely to see what you send.
  ALTHOUGH, in every case, a phone call is still more powerful than email.

-I tried to make this a website, but the value here is that the email the recipienct see will be from YOUR ACCOUNT, not from a million-person petition, and that makes gmail permissions a lot trickier.
+I tried to make this a website, but the value here is that the email the recipient see will be from YOUR ACCOUNT, not from a million-person petition, and that makes gmail permissions a lot trickier.
 For now, there's this.

 ## How To: